The Peace Corps Experience of CJ Reilly III

-August 2013 (last week of summer) - I came down with a heavy fever and sourness in my body; I took myself to the walk in clinic to find that I had symptomatic similar to that of Lyme disease.
+August 2013 (last week of summer) - I came down with a massive fever and sourness in my body; I took myself to the walk-in clinic to find that I had symptomatic similar to that of Lyme disease.
 After consulting with the doctor I went on antibiotics that day as a precautionary measure, and then emailed the health office of D.C. of my new condition.

 Thursday 29th - I go for a meeting with my doctor to review the documents; he concludes that I will be fine, and signs my papers for Peace Corps.
-The last remaining hurtle is waiting for my blood work results to be processed but that my doctor said the processes could take as long as a week and given that the holiday weekend was just another day away It could potentially take longer.
-At this point I had done all that I could do.
-So I did was in my control upload my newly completed paper work and waited anxiously for the blood work results to come back.
-Then later that day at 4:15 I get a phone call from the doctor’s office saying that my blood work had been proceed and I tested negative for Lyme.
-I rushed to the doctor’s office to pick up the form and then rushed back home to upload the last remaining document and pressed summit.
+The last remaining hurdle is waiting for my blood work results to be processed but that my doctor said the processes could take as long as a week and given that the holiday weekend was just another day away It could potentially take longer.
+At this point, I had done all that I could do.
+So I did was in my control upload my newly completed paperwork and waited anxiously for the blood work results to come back.
+Then later that day at 4:15 I get a phone call from the doctor’s office saying that my blood work was processed and I tested negative for Lyme.
+I rushed to the doctor’s office to pick up the form and then rushed back home to upload the last remaining document and pressed submit.

 September 6th - I departed for San Francisco to beginning staging, which brought my application process to along awaited end.

-When you make it through the process, and your sitting on the plane heading to your assigned country or your sitting in your room at your permanent site, and you think back to the long process and how you over came it, and then you think about all the hurtles that still lie a head for you both in your Pre-Service Training and after you swear in as a Peace Corps Volunteer.
+When you make it through the process, and your sitting on the plane heading to your assigned country or your sitting in your room at your permanent site, and you think back to the long process and how you overcame it, and then you think about all the hurdles that still lie ahead for you both in your Pre-Service Training and after you swear in as a Peace Corps Volunteer.
 You begin to understand that the application process conditions you to be flexible, patient and to take things one day, or one document at a time.
-As the Peace Corps expression goes “this is the hardest job you’ll ever love”
+As the Peace Corps expression goes “this is the hardest job, you’ll ever love”